 Industrial production in line with expectations

-According to the National Bureau of Statistics, in China, the production of industrial enterprises above designated size grew by 6.2% year-over-year (or YoY), up from the 6.0% growth recorded in the previous month.
-The strengthening of industrial production and the upbeat GDP data paint a positive picture for the Chinese economy in the near term.
-Enterprises above designated size are all industrial enterprises with revenue of over 20 million Chinese yuan from their principal business.
+According to China’s NBS (National Bureau of Statistics), industrial production of enterprises above designated size grew by 6.0% YoY (year-over-year) in May 2016.
+This was the same as the growth rate reported in the previous month.
+As of 2011, enterprises above designated size are industrial enterprises with revenue of over 20 million yuan from their principal business.

-From January to June 2016, the total value added of industrial enterprises above designated size was up by 6.0% YoY.
-Industrial production increased by 0.47% in June and 0.45% in May.
+From January to May 2016, the total value added of the industrial enterprises above designated size rose by 5.9% YoY.
+Meanwhile, on a monthly basis, industrial production increased by 0.45% month-over-month in May.
+Industrial production accounted for 40.5% of China’s total GDP in 2015, making it one of the leading indicators of economic growth.

-Industrial production rose amid a recovery in the real estate sector and an increase in government spending on infrastructure projects.
-However, declining private sector investments have raised concerns about the medium-term prospects of the country.
+According to the NBS, growth in industrial production remained steady on the back of improved imports and moderating factory gate inflation.
+Recovery in the real estate market and an increase in government spending on infrastructure projects provided an additional boost to industrial output.
+However, declining private sector investment has raised concerns about the medium-term prospects of the country.

 Impact on funds

-The rise in factory output is positive for companies such as Freeport-McMoRan (FCX), Glencore (GLNCY), Alcoa (AA), Taiwan Semiconductor Manufacturing Company (TSM), Sinopec (SNP), and Rio Tinto (RIO), as it could boost their revenues.
+The stability in industrial production and the rise in imports are positive for companies such a Freeport-McMoRan (FCX), Glencore (GLNCY), Alcoa (AA), Taiwan Semiconductor Manufacturing Company (TSM), Sinopec (SNP), and Rio Tinto (RIO), as these factors result in higher revenues for these companies.

-Similarly, it could boost the performance of funds such as Oberweis China Opportunities Fund (OBCHX), the Matthews China Fund Investor Class (MCHFX), the iShares China Large-Cap ETF (FXI), and the iShares MSCI Hong Kong ETF (EWH), which have a sizable exposure to the industrial sector.
-In the next part of this series, we’ll look at China’s fixed asset investments in June.
+Similarly, these factors would be beneficial for funds such as the Oberweis China Opportunities Fund (OBCHX), the Matthews China Fund Investor Class (MCHFX), the iShares China Large-Cap ETF (FXI), and the iShares MSCI Hong Kong ETF, which have sizable exposure to the industrial sector.